arangodb/spring-data-demo/README.md

 Sometimes you want to be able to configure the query execution on a technical level.
 For this Spring Data ArangoDB provides the `@QueryOptions` annotation.
 With this annotation you are able to set something like a batch size to control the number of results to be transferred from the database server in one roundtrip and some other things.

 For our example we want to return the number of found results.
-To achieve that we have to change the return type - of our before created method `getWithSurnameOlderThan(int, Map)` - from `Iterable<Charactre>` to `ArangoCursor<Character>`. `ArangoCursor` provides a method `getCount()` which gives us the number of found results.
+To achieve that we have to change the return type in our previously created method `getWithSurnameOlderThan(int, Map)`: from `Iterable<Charactre>` to `ArangoCursor<Character>`. `ArangoCursor` provides a method `getCount()` which gives us the number of found results.
 But this value is only returned from the database when we set the flag `count` in our query options to `true`, so we also have to add the `QueryOptions` annotation to our method with `count = true`.

 ``` java
 @Query("FOR c IN @@col FILTER c.surname == @surname AND c.age > @age RETURN c")